JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 4. Create `result object` Assignment block

-    Next, we need to create an empty variable that the flow will use in the future to store authentication results.
+    Next, we need to create an empty variable to store authentication results when we validate the credentials in subsequent steps.

     Create a `Assignment` block after the `Get instance reference` call block and configure it as shown below.